someshg/test2/README.md

 # Problem

-This module takes a csv input text file which provides information about H1 visa filing for a given year.
+This module takes as input a csv text file which provides information about H1 visa filing for a given year.
 The first line is the header line and contains the names of the columns.
 Each subsequent line provides information about one specific visa application.
 The data is available from the US Department of Labor and its [Office of Foreign Labor Certification Performance Data](https://www.foreignlaborcert.doleta.gov/performancedata.cfm#dis).
 However the data is required to be converted to csv format (with ; separator).

 The first requirement is to process a file and provide reports on the top 10 Occupations and top 10 States for certified visa applications.
 * The ; separated column names for the same information vary from year to year